Current Students – Spring 2025

 Safety Confirmation System (Response Mandatory)

 The university has implemented a Safety Confirmation System to check on the safety of students and instructors in the event of a major disaster.
-The University-wide safety confirmation drill of 2024 is going to be held on October 16(Wed.) at 12:00 JST.
+The University-wide safety confirmation drill is held once every semester.All students are asked to respond to the safety confirmation message.
+For more information, please refer to the documents below.

 [Reference]